Aokiee/BulbaSource/README.md

 # bulbasource
-A source about Pokémon's latest news, updates, and more
+A source For all The LATEST NEWS.
+UPDATES and more ABOUT Pokémon